Skip To Content

 Unlock the value of your collection by using your art as collateral for a loan to finance business objectives, acquire additional artwork, or to raise funds for a philanthropic endeavor all while keeping your art on your walls.

-We optimize the sale of art and collectibles through consignment services where our clients receive end to end guidance on the selling process and preferred pricing on seller’s commissions and fees with major global auction partners.
-In addition, we’ll connect you with our trusted network of art advisors, appraisers, and logistics professionals to assist with your collection management needs.
+Through Consignment Services, we can help optimize the sale of art and collectibles so our clients receive end to end guidance on the selling process and preferred pricing on seller's commissions and fees with major global auction partners.

 Planning